automizette/YobiAi/README.md

 ## Features

 - Built by a label, for labels.
-With its simple (not perfect sometimes, but it gets the job done) A&R system, it can evaluate the scores of your A&R team and calculate the average score of them, giving you an insight into whether this demo is approved or not.
+With its simple (not perfect sometimes, but it gets the job done, at least!)
+A&R system, it can evaluate the scores of your A&R team and calculate the average score of them, giving you an insight into whether this demo is approved or not.
 Plus, you can execute a command on YobiAi to send a message to artists to notify them about the result!
 - Comes with simple moderation commands, like kick or ban!
 - Plus simple commands that can be modified, like the `/hello` or the `/links` command.
 Of course, you can modify them all however you like!